-Proposed Millage and Assessment Rates Summary:
+Adopted Millage and Rate Summary

-On July 1st, 2024, the Broward County Property Appraiser (BCPA) certified a total taxable value for real and personal property of \$2,477,686,639 for the Town of Southwest Ranches.
 The aggregate increase in the Town's assessed valuations when compared to last year's is 12.55% or \$276,195,107.
-This increase places the Town as the 4th highest percentage increase among Broward County's 31 municipalities.
-The increase is generally attributable to over \$81,804,780 of new taxable value associated with new construction and building improvements that was a result of families wanting to make the Town of Southwest Ranches their home as well as Town Council policy, its rural lifestyle, and services.
+This increase places the Town with the 4th highest percentage increase among Broward County's 31 municipalities.
+The increase is generally attributable to over \$81 million of new taxable value associated with new construction and building improvements for families wanting to make the Town of Southwest Ranches their home.